Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 On my last mountain trip in September of 2014 – a two-week trek down Bolivia’s Cordillera Real – I got food poisoning the day before the trek began!
 This time I will absolutely avoid the obvious things you should avoid – including the green leaf salad I had at that La Paz restaurant!

 This time I will take a treatment of Dukoral; it is a non-prescription oral vaccine which helps prevent diarrhea caused by E.coli.
 Some hand sanitizer and my Steripen – a device which purifies water by emitting UV rays – will also come along to eliminate other possible dangers.
 Since all the food will be prepared by the cook crew, I will assume that they’ve got it all figured out!
-So too with the daily three or four liters of water that we will be consuming to stay hydrated.
+So too with the daily three liters of water that we will be consuming to stay hydrated.

 Also in my meds jar are a half-dozen or so of each of the following –